lidofinance/lido-content/lido-landing/scorecard.md

     categories: "Validator set"
     self-assessment: "Okay"
     comments: "Reliance on public cloud has stabilized from around 50% in Q3/2024.
 The usage is balanced against forms of Bare Metal (Colocated, On-Premises or Dedicated Hardware).
 Details can be found in the\_[Lido VaNOM web-app](https://app.hex.tech/8dedcd99-17f4-49d8-944e-4857a355b90a/app/3f7d6967-3ef6-4e69-8f7b-d02d903f045b/latest?selectedStaticCellId=fd91537b-e4b5-42b6-813d-6ec0ff957cd3)."
-  - scorecard-attribute: "There’s a way for operators to permissionlessly enter the set and prove themselves"
-    categories: "Validator set"
-    self-assessment: "Okay"
-    comments: "The first permissionless module called\_[CSM](https://{{operatorportal}}/modules/community-staking-module)\_is now live on Ethereum mainnet in the Early Adoption (perrmissioned) mode to onboard a sub-set of identified likely solo stakers to CSM on mainnet prior to the module opening up to everyone.
-This mechanism safeguards against the potential crowding out of CSM’s capacity by large operators during the initial phase.
-Once Early Adoption mode is deactivated (expected to happen early 2025), the module will become fully permissionless."
 :::

 ## Needs Improvement